twilio/twilio-voice-react-native/docs/twilio-voice-react-native.call_class.mute_method.md

 ## Call.mute() method

-Set the mute status of the call.
+Mute or unmute this end of the call.

 <b>Signature:</b>